 - Seeing a psychologist for cognitive behaviour therapy to help manage disordered eating surrounding food.
 HA can be caused and driven by an obsession with being healthy in terms of lifestyle which can go too far, popularly known as the unofficial eating disorder “orthorexia”.

 It is important to seek help from a multi-disciplinary team of medical, nutrition and mental health professionals to get the best outcomes for women with HA and for those that suspect this may be an issue for them, to go and get it checked out.

-If you are looking for a dietitian on your HA care team that can assist with making these changes, apply for one-on-one support with me here.
+If you are looking for a dietitian on your HA care team that can assist with making these changes, apply for one-on-one support with us and learn more about our Recovery Your Period Program here.

 Health care professionals can read more about treating HA using the latest clinical practice guideline here.